RichardD012/EnvMapper/README.md

 var config = EnvMapper.Env.MapConfiguration<TType>();
 ```

-If properties that are marked as required are not found, a `EnvMapperException` will be thrown, which contains a list of missing properties.
+If properties that are marked as required are not found or are of the wrong type (ie a `string` instead of an `int`), a `EnvMapperException` will be thrown, which contains a list of error properties.

 ## Example